-The Botanical Garden Foundation (BGF), along with the North Carolina Botanical Garden, protects land through a variety of conservation methods, including ownership, conservation easement, and sublease/management agreements.
+The North Carolina Botanical Garden Foundation (NCBGF), along with the North Carolina Botanical Garden, protects land through a variety of conservation methods, including ownership, conservation easement, and sublease/management agreements.
 To date, BGF has protected approximately 280 acres.
 Some of these natural areas are open to the public, while others are not.

 - Coker Pinetum ↓

 - Gordon Butler Nature Preserve ↓

 - Penny's Bend Nature Preserve ↓

 - Other (non-public) Natural Areas (Edwards Mountain Preserve, Laurel Hill Nature Preserve, William Lanier Hunt Arboretum) ↓

 Coker Pinetum — Public Access